 - Conclusion: This part provides the summary of results and discussion which refers to the research aims.
 Thus, the new principal ideas, which are an essential part of the research findings, are developed.
 Conclusions should answer the objectives of the research.

-- References: Citation and reference writing is written using APA 6th Edition Style.
+- References: Citation and reference writing is written using APA 7th Edition Style with more than 20 references.
 We recommend that authors use references manager systems (RMS) such as Mendeley, Zotero, or Endnote.

 - Template: The author must write an article in accordance with journal format, as in the template of this journal [link].